Ryan Cos. Breaks Ground on Massive Mixed-Use Redevelopment of Former Ford Plant in St. Paul

 Xcel Energy has partnered with Ryan Cos. with the goal of providing 100 percent renewable energy at the project.
 Xcel proposed a program whereby residents and businesses have the opportunity to subscribe to receive locally generated solar and hydroelectric energy to power their homes and buildings.

-“[Our] goal to reduce carbon emissions 80 percent by 2030,” says Chris Clark, president of Xcel Energy-Minnesota.
+“[Our] goal is to reduce carbon emissions 80 percent by 2030,” says Chris Clark, president of Xcel Energy-Minnesota.

 — By Kristin Hiller and Alex Tostado